 With bangs, where there is a will, there is a way.
 Like friend #1, Stephen thinks you should go for it.
 “There are always a lot of factors when it comes to styling – lifestyle, growth patterns, whether you need to pull your hair back, etc, but I think there’s always a way to work around it, especially if you’re wanting to try something different.”

 You did it.
-You love it.
+You love your bangs.
 But how do you style them?

 You did it.
-You hate it.
+You hate your bangs.
 Now what?

 Sigh.
 It’s happened to the best of us.
 First, don’t try to go it alone.
 Your stylist can help you reshape during the grow-out period.
 And, Tyson says it best, “If you are ready to get this whole ‘bangs’ episode behind you, OPTI biotin supplement will get them growing faster.”